jacquuouille/Data-Analysis-Portfolio/README.md

 ## About

 Hi there!
-I'm Jacques, a Data Analyst with a background in computer science analytics.
+I'm Jacques, a Senio Data Analyst with a background in computer science analytics.
 I'm passionate about translating data into meaningful insights, and love building automated business intelligence tools.

 **With over 7 years of experience in data analytics across multiplies countries, I help companies create dashboards that support cross-team decision-making** and perform ad-hoc analyses to guide business strategy (SQL, Power BI, Metabase, Looker Studio).